 To prevent the ramen from turning soggy (they really should be springy and a bit chewy), dump them in a bowl of iced water after draining.
 Stir and leave for the noodles to turn cold.
 Then, drain them well.
 If you follow these steps, the noodles will neither stick together nor turn soggy.

-Hiyashi chuka dressing is salty, sour and sweet with the nutty flavor and aroma of sesame seeds and heat from the ginger.
-The traditional ingredients are soy sauce, rice vinegar, sugar, ginger, sesame seed oil and toasted sesame seeds.
-Chili oil may be added too but I find that if a generous amount of grated ginger is used, chili oil is not necessary.
+Hiyashi chuka dressing is salty, sour, sweet and nutty with a subtle heat.
+The traditional ingredients are soy sauce, rice vinegar, sugar, ginger, sesame seed oil, chili oil and toasted sesame seeds.

 As for the toppings… For my version of hiyashi chuka, I beat two eggs and cooked them as a very thin omelette.
 I rolled the omelette into a log before sliding in onto the chopping board.
 I sliced the omelette as thinly as I could.

-The meat component of my hiyashi chuka was pork teriyaki.
-The thin slices of pork were cut into strips.
+The meat component of my hiyashi chuka is chicken teriyaki.
+The thin slices of chicken were cut into strips.

-The rest of the toppings consisted of shredded kani, julienned cucumber and fresh sweet corn cut from the cob.
+The rest of the toppings are shredded kani, julienned cucumber and thinly sliced tomatoes.

 When all the components of the hiyahi chuka were ready, I placed a mound of ramen at the center of a shallow bowl and arranged the toppings around them.
-The dressing was spooned over everything and the cold ramen was garnished with seasoned nori before serving.
+The dressing was spooned over everything, aonori and furikake were sprinkled in and the cold ramen was ready to serve.

 Hiyashi Chuka (Cold Ramen)